 Applicants seeking a license to become a third-party administrator (TPA) to represent self-insured employers and/or insurance carriers must qualify under either §50(3-b) or §50(3-d) of the Workers' Compensation Law (WCL).
 Section 50(3-b) permits those businesses created under the laws of New York State to apply for a license.
 Businesses established outside of New York may apply for a license under §50(3-d) of the WCL provided they are: (1) an insurance company duly authorized to write workers' compensation insurance in New York; (2) an affiliate or subsidiary of (1); or (3) a licensed/authorized adjusting company in New York.
-The corporation must submit a certificate from the New York State Insurance Department indicating one of the three criteria listed above if they choose to file under §50(3-d) of the WCL.
+The corporation must submit a certificate from the New York State Department of Financial Services indicating one of the three criteria listed above if they choose to file under §50(3-d) of the WCL.
 If the corporation files under §50(3-d) of the WCL, the corporation is required to have a physical place of business and telephone number in the State of New York and must also submit documentation from NYS Department of State, indicating that they are authorized to do business in New York State.

 A company or corporation applying for a TPA license must have a Qualifying Officer to represent the company or corporation.
 This individual is responsible for overseeing the company's conduct at Board hearings and ensuring that the laws and regulations of the Board are being followed.
 An individual can become a Qualifying Officer in one of two ways.